hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 In a nutshell, the zkEVM expresses state changes in polynomial form.
-Therefore, the constraints that each proposed batch must satisfy are in fact polynomial constraints or polynomial identities.
-That is, all valid batches must satisfy certain polynomial constraints.
+Therefore, the constraints that each proposed batch must satisfy are, in fact, polynomial constraints or polynomial identities.
+That is, all the valid batches must satisfy certain polynomial constraints.

-#### The Main State Machine Executor
+#### zkProver Architecture

+The zkNode Architecture is composed of:

-The Main Executor handles the execution of the zkEVM.
-This is where EVM Bytecodes are interpreted using a new zero-knowledge Assembly language (zkASM), specially developed by the team.
+1. **Main State Machine Executor**: The Main Executor handles the execution of the zkEVM.
+This is where EVM Bytecodes are interpreted using a new **zero-knowledge Assembly language** (or zkASM), specially developed by the team.
 The executor also sets up the polynomial constraints that every valid batch of transactions must satisfy.
-Another new language, also a specially developed language by the team, called the Polynomial Identity Language (or PIL) is used to encode all the polynomial constraints.
+Another new language, also a specially developed language by the team, called the **Polynomial Identity Language** (or PIL) is used to encode all the polynomial constraints.

-#### A Collection of Secondary State Machines

-Every computation required in proving correctness of transactions is represented in the zkEVM as a state machine.
+2. **Secondary State Machines**: Every computation required in proving correctness of transactions is represented in the zkEVM as a state machine.
 The zkProver, being the most complex part of the whole project, consists of several state machines; from those carrying out bitwise functionalities (e.g., XORing, padding, etc.) to those performing hashing (e.g., Keccak, Poseidon), even to verifying signatures (e.g., ECDSA).

-The collection of secondary State Machines therefore refers to a collection of all state machines in the zkProver.
+The collection of the secondary state machines, therefore, refers to a collection of all state machines in the zkProver.
 It is not a subcomponent per se, but a collection of various executors for individual secondary state machines.
+The set of state machines are:

+- Binary SM
+- Memory SM
+- Storage SM
+- Poseidon SM
+- Keccak SM
+- Arithmetic SM

-These are; the Binary SM, the Memory SM, the Storage SM, the Poseidon SM, the Keccak SM and the Arithmetic SM.
-See Figure 5 below for dependencies among these SMs.
+See **Figure 5** below for dependencies among these SMs.

-Depending on the specific operations each SM is responsible for, some use both zkASM and PIL, while others use only one.
+Depending on the specific operations each SM is responsible for, some use both zkASM and PIL, while others rely only on one of these languages.

 <p align="center"><img src="IMAGES/fig5-col-sm-zkprov.png" width="800" /></p>
 <div align="center"><b> Figure 5: Hermez 2.0 State Machines </b></div>

-### STARK-proof Builder

-STARK, which is short for Scalable Transparent ARgument of Knowledge, is a proof system that enables provers to produce verifiable proofs, without the need for a trusted setup.

-STARK-proof Builder refers to the subcomponent used to produce zero-knowledge STARK-proofs, which are zk-proofs attesting to the fact that all the polynomial constraints are satisfied.
+3. **STARK Proof Builder**: STARK, which stands for "Scalable Transparent Argument of Knowledge", is a proof system that enables provers to produce verifiable proofs, without the need for a trusted setup.
+A STARK-proof Builder refers to the subcomponent used to produce zero-knowledge STARK-proofs, which are zk-proofs attesting to the fact that all the polynomial constraints are satisfied.

 State machines generate polynomial constraints, and zk-STARKs are used to prove that batches satisfy these constraints.
 In particular, zkProver utilises Fast Reed-Solomon Interactive Oracle Proofs of Proximity (RS-IOPP), colloquially called [FRI](https://drops.dagstuhl.de/opus/volltexte/2018/9018/pdf/LIPIcs-ICALP-2018-14.pdf), to facilitate fast zk-STARK proving.

-### SNARK-proof Builder

-SNARK, which is similarly short for Succinct Non-interactive ARgument of Knowledge, is a proof system that produces verifiable proofs.

-Since STARK-proofs are way larger than SNARK-proofs, Hermez 2.0 zkProver uses SNARK-proofs to prove the correctness of these STARK-proofs.
-Consequently, the SNARK-proofs, which are much cheaper to verify on L1, are published as the validity proofs.
+4. **SNARK Proof Builder**: SNARK, which stands for "Succinct Non-interactive Argument of Knowledge", is a proof system that produces verifiable proofs.
+Since STARK proofs are bigger than SNARK proofs, Hermez 2.0 zkProver uses SNARK proofs to prove the correctness of these STARK proofs.
+Consequently, the SNARK proofs, which are much cheaper to verify on L1, are published as the validity proofs.

 The aim is to generate a [CIRCOM](https://www.techrxiv.org/articles/preprint/CIRCOM_A_Robust_and_Scalable_Language_for_Building_Complex_Zero-Knowledge_Circuits/19374986/1) circuit which can be used to generate or verify a SNARK proof.
-As to whether a PLONK or a GROTH16 SNARK proof will be used, is yet to be decided on.
+As to whether a PLONK or a GROTH16 SNARK proof will be used for Hermez 2.0, is a question that needs to be discussed.

 ### The LX-to-LY Bridge

-A typical Bridge smart contract is a combination of two smart contracts, one deployed on the first chain and the other on the second.
+An LX-LY bridge is a smart contract that lets users transfer their assets between two layers, LX and LY.
+The L1-L2 in Hermez 2.0 is a decentralised bridgefor secure deposits and withdrawal of assets; it is a combination of two smart contracts, one deployed on one chain and the second on the other.

-The L2-to-L1 Bridge smart contract for Hermez 2.0 is also composed of two smart contracts; the Bridge L1 Contract and the Bridge L2 Contract.
-The two contracts are practically identical except for where each is deployed. **Bridge L1 Contract** is on the Ethereum mainnet in order to manage asset transfers between rollups, while **Bridge L2 Contract** is on a specific rollup and it is responsible for asset transfers between mainnet and the rollup (or rollups).
+ The L1 and L2 contracts in Hermez 2.0 are identical except for where each is deployed. **Bridge L1 Contract** is on the Ethereum mainnet in order to manage asset transfers between rollups, while **Bridge L2 Contract** is on a specific rollup and it is responsible for asset transfers between mainnet and the rollup (or rollups).
+Layer 2 Interoperability allows a native mechanism to migrate assets between different L2 networks.
+This solution is embedded in the Bridge Smart Contract.

-#### The Bridge L1 Contract
+#### Bridge L1 Contract

-Firstly, **Bridge L1 Contract** carries out two operations, `bridge` and `claim`.
+Bridge L1 Contract carries out two operations: `bridge` and `claim`.
 The `bridge` operation transfers assets from one rollup to another, while the `claim` operation applies when the contract makes a claim from any rollup.

-Bridge L1 Contract requires two Merkle trees in order to perform the above operations; `globalExitTree` and `mainnet exit tree`.
+Bridge L1 Contract requires two Merkle trees in order to perform the above operations: `globalExitTree` and `mainnet exit tree`.
 The `globalExitTree` contains all the information of exit trees of all rollups, whereas the `mainnet exit tree` has information of transactions made by users who interact with the mainnet.
 A contract named the **global exit root manager L1** is responsible for managing exit roots across multiple networks.

 The exit tree structure is depicted in Figure 6, below.

 <p align="center"><img src="IMAGES/fig6-exit-tr-strct.png" width="700" /></p>